 I'm playing Rollercoaster Tycoon as I found it while packing the other day and got a heavy dose of nostalgia for positioning cleaners at the exits of some of the larger coasters on vomit-watch.

 I've finally made it through all of Borderlands 2 there is at the moment.
 Played through the game, then Captain Scarlet DLC, realized it doesn't scale past level 30, beat the game again in true vault hunter mode and then did the remaining three DLCs.
 Well, the first two DLCs were staggeringly mediocre with only Scarlet herself and Mr. Torgue making them tolerable.
 Big Game Hunt was really poor though.
 It was only for Assault on Dragon Keep that I didn't lose my faith in DLC and by the time I got a shotgun that shoots swords that explode and part into smaller swords that also explode, I concluded it might as well be the best thing.
 On top of that, I even found a legendary mechromancer class mod in a vendor machine and the really cool Dark Souls quest, complete with faux invasion.
 It's really good.

 I remember something from Gearbox about how every DLC for BL2 would be as good as General Knox from the first game.
 So yeah, that didn't happen.
-So far only Assault on Dragon is the only really good (campaign) DLC."Reason is the madness of the strongest"
+So far only Assault on Dragon is the only really good (campaign) DLC.to wound the autumnal city.

 26-07-2013, 12:40 PM #16158